nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <a name="add-tutorial"></a>
 #### 5.2.1 Adding a tutorial: `add tutorial`

 Adds a tutorial to ModQuik.
+Simply add any tutorial that you are teaching and keep track of it.

 Format: `add tutorial n/NAME m/MODULE v/VENUE T/TIMESLOT D/DAY`
 * `DAY` takes in a number from 1 (Monday) to 7 (Sunday).